marcosmartinez7/geth-regtest/README.md

 # Motivation

-Normally, at Bitcoin, Rootstock or other blockchains there are regression test configurations for development.
+Normally, at `Bitcoin`, `Rootstock` or other blockchains there are regression test configurations for development.
 Those configs allows:

-- Mine blocks fast for when we are under development (like Truffle or Ganache i.e)
+- Mine blocks fast for when we are under development (like `Truffle` or `Ganache` i.e)
 - Test our dApps, Smart Contracts or layer two solutions
 - Just focus on setup one unique node

-There is no regtest client for geth, at least at this moment (*) but we can create a private network with one miner.
+There is no `regtest` client for `geth`, at least at this moment (*) but we can create a private network with one miner.

 (*)